exploring Shediac, New Brunswick

 shediac new brunswick is a small community dedicated to the lobster fishery

-Shediac is best known for its giant lobster statue located at the site of the Visitor Centre and its Lobster Festival, being held July 5-9, 2017.
-Now in its 68th year, the festival is a favourite to locals and visitors, so be sure you have accommodations booked for the night if you plan to attend.
+Shediac is best known for its giant lobster statue located at the site of the Visitor Centre and its Lobster Festival.
+The festival is a favourite to locals and visitors, so be sure you have accommodations booked for the night if you plan to attend.
 The larger city of Moncton is located just a half-hour’s drive west of Shediac, and offers a wider range of services for your visit–but not the lovely maritime scenery, as it is located inland.

 I really enjoyed exploring Pointe-du-Chêne Wharf, where there are restaurants, a small lighthouse, and fishing boats to explore.
 It was slow and very peaceful when we visited mid-May, but I hear it’s really hopping during the summer months of July and August.

 Have you been to Shediac or explored New Brunswick?
 I hear there is a New Brunswick in New Jersey, but we’re talking about the Canadian Maritimes in this post. 🙂

 Please also check out my post about Fredericton, the New Brunswick capital located two and a half hours west of Shediac.
 It’s a great region to explore!